avh4/elm-program-test/docs/cmds.md

 Each variant we create should contain just enough information to call the functions necessary to create the corresponding `Cmd`.
-Following that guideline, we'll end up with an `Effect` type like this and the corresponding `perform` function:
+Following that guideline, we'll end up with an `Effect` type like this and a corresponding `perform` function:

 ```elm
 type Effect